At first glance, your prospects may look pretty similar. They share a common problem and seek the same solution.

 The type of prospects you have should ultimately be the most significant driver in which types of sales strategies you consider.
 With higher-ticket deals and more complex customer groups, an enterprise sales strategy will drive more incoming revenue.

-Design your sales process around the types of customers that you hope to engage.
 Understand your buyer's needs and fears, and cater to them with a process that makes it easy to see your product as the right choice forward.
 Your sales strategy mix doesn't need to be all-or-nothing—you can include self-service sales alongside enterprise strategies, as long as you understand the demographics you're trying to meet.

 Educate your sales team on the differences between customer types to differentiate your strategy effectively and make sure that everyone feels like the process is custom-fit just for them.